staydecent/wasmuth/README.md

 > pathSet(def: Any, path: String|Array, obj: Object): Any

-Set the value no a given path for a given object.
+Set the value on a given path for a given object.

 ```javascript
 import pathSet from '@wasmuth/path-set'